clasqm/yabasiclibs/linuxmisc/README.md

     + If you need something more powerful than *file*, I suggest you install *enca*.
     + **System commands used:** *file*.

-+ **KillPlay**() - Stops any multimedia files currently playing
++ **KillPlay**() - Stops any multimedia files currently playing.
     + Stops playing of multimedia files if they use either *ffplay* or *aplay*, such as files launched with
         + *PlayMP3()*,
         + *PlayVideo()* or
         + *PlayWav()*.
     + Please note that this is a nuclear option: it will also affect any other programs making use of these utilities.
     + **System commands used:** *pkill*.

 + **NotifyDlg**(text$, duration, block) - Pop up a one-line notification.